KARTHIKKAVALLI/Personal-Portfolio/README.md

 # Personal-Portfolio

 I am karthik.
 This is my personal portfolio.
-The technologies used in this portfolio are HTML,CSS and JAVA PRACTICE.
+The technologies used in this portfolio are HTML, CSS, and JAVA SCRIPT.